On Rotations

 Here and are and ; similarly for (, ) and (, ).

-The rotation matrix constructed from Euler angles is then
+The rotation matrix constructed from Euler angles , using intrinsic, counterclockwise definition is

 Applying space group operations to electrons, atoms, and lattices